juju/juju/doc/architectural-overview.md

 ## API

 Juju controllers expose an API endpoint over a websocket connection.
-The methods available over the API are broken down by client; there's a `Client` facade that exposes the methods used by clients, an `Agent` facade that exposes the methods common to all agents, and a wide range of worker-specific *facades* that individually deal with particular chunks of functionality implemented by one agent or another (for example, `Provisioner`, `Upgrader`, and `Uniter`, each used by the eponymous worker types).
+Related API endpoints are grouped into a set called a "facade".
+Each facade serves either the client, the controller, or Juju agents.
+Each worker that needs to talk to the API server will get its own facade (for example, `Provisioner`, `Upgrader`, and `Uniter`, each used by the eponymous worker types).

 The API server is implemented in the `apiserver` top level package.
-Each API facade has it's own subpackage (e.g. `apiserver/provisioner`).
-The code under `apiserver` is the only code that is allowed to import from the `state` package.
+Facades live inside the `apiserver/facades` package.
+There is a subpackage `agent` for agent facades, `client` for client facades, and `controller` for controller facades.

 Various facades share functionality; for example, the Life method is used by many worker facades.
-In these cases, the method is implemented on a separate type, which is embedded in the facade implementation.
+In these cases, the method is implemented on a separate type in the `apiserver/common` package, which can be added as a field to the facade type, and then the common method can be exposed on the facade.
+Note that any public functions on the facade become part of the facade's API.

-All APIs *should* be implemented such that they can be called in bulk, but not all of them are.
-The agent facades are (almost?) all implemented correctly, but the Client facade is almost exclusively not.
-As functionality evolves, and new versions of the client APIs are implemented, we must take care to implement them consistently -- this means both implementing bulk calls *and* splitting the monolithic Client facade into smaller application-specific facades, such that we can evolve interaction with (say) users without bumping global API versions across the board).
+Each facade is separately versioned.
+For any Juju version, you can see the list of supported versions for each facade in `api/facadeversions.go`.
+When using two different versions of Juju, they will "negotiate" to find a version of the facade which is supported by both.
+A facade's version must be incremented when the interface changes, and old facade versions can generally only be removed in a new major version.
+You can use the `facadecheck` script in the `scripts` folder to compare supported facade versions for any two versions of Juju.

+Moving forward all APIs *should* be implemented such that they can be called in bulk.

 The Juju API client is implemented under the `api` top level package.
 Client side API facade are implemented as subpackages underneath `api`.

 ## The Agents

 Agents all use the same `jujud` binary, and all follow roughly the same model.
 When starting up, they authenticate with an API server; possibly reset their password, if the one they used has been stored persistently somewhere and is thus vulnerable; determine their responsibilities; and run a set of tasks in